Senior Lecturer/Associate Professor at Department of Information Technology, Division of Computer Systems

 My research interests include compile-time and runtime code analysis and transformation, optimizations for performance and energy efficiency and software-hardware co-designs.
-I conduct research on compiler techniques to optimize energy efficiency by a decoupled access-execute model also available open source DAEDAL, and on the interaction between compiler and hardware, to achieve new levels of performance and energy efficiency.
-One such example is a compiler-assisted cache coherence protocol.
+I work on compiler techniques to achieve new levels of performance and energy efficiency (a decoupled access-execute model also available open source DAEDAL), and on the interaction between compiler and hardware (a compiler-assisted cache coherence protocol).

 Keywords: compile-time code analysis optimizations parallel programming software-hardware co-designs energy efficiency performance

-I received my Bachelor degree in Computer Science, from Babes-Bolyai University, Cluj-Napoca, Romania (First Class Honours Degree), in 2008, followed by a Master degree in Computer Science, from Johannes-Keppler University, Linz, Austria, in 2009.
+I received my Bachelor degree in Computer Science, from Babes-Bolyai University, Cluj-Napoca, Romania (ranked 1st with maximal grades throughout the degree - First Class Honours Degree), in 2008, followed by a Master degree in Computer Science, from Johannes-Keppler University, Linz, Austria, in 2009.
 I pursued my PhD studies in France researching in the area of automatic parallelization, by adapting the polyhedral model for dynamic thread level speculation (TLS), and I received the Doctoral degree in Computer Science, from the University of Strasbourg, France in 2012 (Advisors Ph.
 Clauss and V. Loechner).
-Next, I was a postdoctoral fellow in Uppsala University, Sweden (2012 - 2014) within UPMARC, a researcher (forskare) in UART, Uppsala University (2014 - 2015), continued as Assistant Professor (2015 - 2018), became Docent in Computer Science with specialization in compilers in 2018 and Associate Professor (since 2019).
-I was a visiting researcher in University of Murcia, Spain (April-July 2015, 2016, and 2017).
+Next, I was a postdoctoral fellow at Uppsala University, Sweden (2012 - 2014) within UPMARC, a researcher (forskare) in UART, Uppsala University (2014 - 2015), continued as Assistant Professor (2015 - 2018), became Docent in Computer Science with specialization in compilers in 2018 and Associate Professor (since 2019).
+I was a visiting researcher at the University of Murcia, Spain (April-July 2015, 2016, and 2017), funded by competitive mobility grants.

 I was granted a VR starting grant (Etableringsbidrag) of 3.4 MSEK for my project "Optimizing for performance and energy efficiency with speculative compilers and co-designed hardware" (2017-2020).

-I had the chance to work closely with a very good team of undergraduate and graduate students that contributed to the projects decoupled access-execute and the suite of compiler-assisted cache coherence protocols:
+I had the chance to work closely with a very good team of undergraduate and graduate students that contributed to the projects decoupled access-execute, the suite of compiler-assisted cache coherence protocols, and software-hardware co-designed optimizations:

 Ph.D., Kim-Anh Tran, Uppsala University: Compile-time analysis and optimizations for power efficient architectures (main advisor, co-advisor Stefanos Kaxiras) - graduated in 2020